 Controlling access to Zendesk Support with the email allowlist and blocklist

-The email allowlist and blocklist, shown when you select Anybody can submit tickets, are used to restrict access to Zendesk Support.
+When anybody can submit tickets, you can use the allowlist and blocklists to restrict access to Zendesk Support.
 For example, you can accept user registrations and support requests from users who have email addresses in the email domains you add to the allowlist.
 You can then reject all other users by adding an asterisk (*) to the blocklist.
 If you're not setting up a restricted Zendesk, leave both the allowlist and blocklist blank.